Foundation of Economics

 Resource Categories

-Although land is often thought of as just being real estate, land, as a factor of production, includes all natural resources, including not only minerals, oil, and water, but also the biosphere, which includes forests and agriculture.
+Although land is often thought of as just being real estate, land, as a factor of production, includes all natural resources, including not only minerals, oil, and water, but also the biosphere, including forests and agriculture.
 Even the wind is a resource in that it can be used to produce energy.
 Hence, land can be considered anything provided by nature — lithosphere, hydrosphere, atmosphere, and the biosphere.

 Capital (aka capital goods, investment goods) includes all technology used in producing goods and services, such as tools, machinery, equipment, factory, storage, transportation and distribution facilities.
 Capital goods differ from consumer goods in that capital goods are used to produce consumer goods.
 Economists use the term investment to mean the actual purchase of these capital goods.
-This differs from the way most people think of investments, such as buying stocks or bonds.
+This differs from how most people think of investments, such as buying stocks or bonds.
 While financial investments can lead to economic growth, it can only accomplish this if the financial investments are used to buy what economists frequently refer to as real capital, which is necessary to produce products or services.
-Hence, although money is used to purchase real capital, it is not an input itself.
+Although money is used to purchase real capital, it is not an input itself.
 Hence, it is not an economic resource.
 Money is simply used to buy real capital.

 Labor is the human effort required to produce products and services.